 Trail Guidelines

-Check the weather.
-Dress accordingly as it can change quickly.
-Wear a brimmed hat and closed toed shoes, carry snacks, and plenty of water (available in the General Store during season).
+Check the weather and prepare accordingly.
+We suggest a brimmed hat, closed toed shoes, and plenty of water (available in the General Store during business hours).

 We are a working orchard and our trails are marked.
 Electric fences are spaced to protect the crop from local predators as well as to help navigate around depressions and dips in the landscape.

-If you visit during the week, the field crew will be out and working.
-Please avoid machinery—in use or parked.
+Field crews may be out and working.
+Please avoid these areas and all machinery—in use or parked.

 NO horses, bicycles, or motorized vehicles.